Mzhenian/CrispyCrumbsServer/wiki/2 - Website Overview.md

 ### Setup Guide Reference

-The setup guide for building the website environment can be found in the previous section of the wiki or directly in the [Crispy Crumbs Website repository's README](https://github.com/Mzhenian/CrispyCrumbsWeb).
+The setup guide for building the website environment can be found in the previous section of the wiki or directly in the [Crispy Crumbs Website repository README](https://github.com/Mzhenian/CrispyCrumbsWeb).

 ## 1. Homepage and Top Bar